dibley1973/StoredProcedureFramework/README.md

 This is an on-going project and has been inspired by and some of the ocde will be strongly based upon the great work carried out by "bluemoonsailor" at "Mindless Passenger".
 See link: [https://mindlesspassenger.wordpress.com/2011/02/02/code-first-and-stored-procedures/]

+Please note a new API change is in progress.
+Please refer to code in branch "v0.2" which is in synch with the current documentation.

 ## Versions
 * 0.2 This version will suupport multiple recordsets and will have a different API to version 1.0.
 This is the version that is currently in development.
 * 0.1 This was the initial version which did not support multiple recordsets.
 To enable multiple recordsets to be supported alongside single recordsets a break to the API is required.
 Development has stopped on this version but the code will remain available for use.